Herbert Allen Jr.

-Herbert A. Allen Jr. is an American businessman and former president of Allen & Company.
+Herbert A. Allen Jr. (born 1940) is an American businessman and former president of Allen & Company.

 Biography

 Herbert Allen Jr. is the son of Kathleen and Herbert A. Allen Sr. His father was a high school drop out and stock trader who joined in 1927 an investment firm founded in 1922 by his older brother Charles, Allen & Company.
 Allen & Company specialized in corporate buyouts.
 A third brother Harold joined soon after.
 Allen Jr. has one sister, Susan Allen.
 His mother was an Irish Catholic and his father - although the son of a Jewish mother - was a non-practicing Unitarian.

 Allen Jr. was raised in Irvington, New York and graduated from Williams College in 1962 and immediately joined Allen & Company.
 In 1966, at age twenty-seven, he was appointed President.
 In 1973, Allen & Company purchased a controlling interest in Columbia Pictures.
 In 1982, Allen & Company launched the Sun Valley Conference and The Coca-Cola Company bought Columbia for $750 million in cash and stock giving Allen Jr. a seat on the Board of Directors.

 In 2002, Allen Jr. ceded control of the firm to his son Herbert Allen III.